What line of defense do you have against malicious traffic and software? Do you have a firewall protecting your infrastructure?

 The purpose of a firewall is to reduce or eliminate unwanted network connections and increase the free flow of legitimate traffic.
-Firewalls are an essential addition to your infrastructure because they can help to isolate computers and servers from the Internet to provide security and privacy of data.
+Firewalls are an essential addition to your infrastructure because they can help isolate computers and servers from the Internet to provide security and privacy of data.
 As previously mentioned, not only do they monitor traffic to and from your server, but they limit that traffic in some cases as well.
-Having this type of protection in place can prove to be invaluable.

 For example, if we think about a Denial of Service (DoS) attack, erroneous traffic floods your site and can potentially bring down the targeted website's server.
-Appropriately configured firewalls serve to protect your environment from such situations.
+Appropriately configured firewalls can help protect your environment from such situations.
 You can filter traffic and search patterns for anomalies that point to an attack being underway.

-A firewall monitors all data traffic to allow good data and block bad data based on preset rules in its basic functionality.
+A firewall monitors all data traffic to allow good data and block bad data based on preset rules.
 It uses one or any combination of three methods: Packet Filtering, Stateful Inspection, and Proxy Service.

-The Packet Filtering method gets implemented to monitor network connectivity.
-Data packets are units of data packaged together and traveling along a given network path.
+- The Packet Filtering method gets implemented to monitor network connectivity.
+Data packets are units of data packaged together that travel along a given network path.
 The packages are analyzed and compared against the configuration rules or "access-list."
-It then determines what is allowed or denied access to your environment.
+The firewall then determines what is allowed or denied access to your environment.

-Stateful Inspection method allows the analysis of traffic flow patterns according to state, port, and protocol.
-The way this works is by the firewall monitoring activity on a connection from open to close.
-It keeps track of known, trusted packets to determine authorized data from the website or app versus any data from hackers or other unauthorized sources.
+- Stateful Inspection method allows the analysis of traffic flow patterns according to state, port, and protocol.
+The firewall monitors activity on a connection from open to close.
+It keeps track of known, trusted packets to determine authorized data from the website or application versus any data from hackers or other website security breaches.

-The Proxy Service methods prevent direct network connections between Internet traffic and the server.
+- The Proxy Service method prevents direct network connections between Internet traffic and the server.
 This type of implementation takes stateful inspection a step further.
-The firewall would act as an intermediary between your server and the requests made by the end-user.
+The firewall acts as an intermediary between your server and the requests made by the end user.
 Entire data packets are examined and either blocked or allowed based on the rules set.